Bankruptcy

 Individuals can file bankruptcy without an attorney, which is called filing pro se.
 However, seeking the advice of a qualified attorney is strongly recommended because bankruptcy has long-term financial and legal outcomes.

-For help finding an attorney in Iowa, visit this page.
+For help finding an attorney in Iowa, visit our Finding a Lawyer page.

 This article provides the basic outline of bankruptcy law, but many other resources exist that can help you better understand bankruptcy law, including from the Iowa State Bar Association and the U.S. Courts.
 The Northern District of Iowa Bankruptcy Court and the Southern District of Iowa Bankruptcy Court each also provide additional information on filing for bankruptcy without an attorney.